National Public Lands Day is Saturday, September 23, 2023.

 It’s the largest single-day nationwide volunteer event.
-Established in 1994, this special day celebrates people and their connection to the outside world, encouraging everyone to make use of public land spaces.
+Established in 1994, this special day celebrates people and their connection to the outside world, encouraging everyone to use public land spaces.

 On National Public Lands Day, you can enter any National Park for free!
 For more information on this and other fee-free days, click here.